Each shoebox is an opportunity to show God's love to a child -- so pack one today!

 Rather than viewing this as bad news, please make it good news by ensuring the boxes you pack are filled to the brim with toys, school supplies, hygiene items, and other items needy children would love.

-Bringing Good News and Great Joy to hurting children is what we all want, and we at Samaritan’s Purse thank you for caring enough to transform lives through Operation Christmas Child shoeboxes.
+Bringing Good News and Great Joy to children who are hurting is what we all want, and we at Samaritan’s Purse thank you for caring enough to transform lives through Operation Christmas Child shoeboxes.
 You are a blessing to children who may have never received a gift during their entire lives.

 Click to open a page of shoebox labels.